Avoiding the High Cost of 4G Certification

 A second option is to purchase 4G-equipped industrial PCs (IPC) that have been certified for carrier networks.
 Since these are high cost systems, this makes it tough to find an IPC with a mix of features and price point for a specific application.

 There is a third option.
-Logic Supply has worked with major 4G carriers to create pre-certified IPC designs with internal 4G wireless capability.
-The result: A family of 4G-equipped IPCs – available in hundreds of unique configurations – that are tailored for commercial, industrial and rugged application environments.
-The PCIe-based 4G modems in the Logic Supply Extrovert line will soon offer a choice between North American or global wireless operation, and are ready to connect to carrier networks on the day of delivery.
+OnLogic has worked with major 4G carriers to create pre-certified IPC designs with internal 4G wireless capability.
+The result: A family of 4G-equipped IPCs – available in hundreds of unique configurations.
+These systems are tailored for commercial, industrial and rugged application environments.
+The PCIe-based 4G modems in the Onlogic Extrovert line will soon offer a choice between North American or global wireless operation.
+These systems are ready to connect to carrier networks on the day of delivery.

 Wireless certification has never been easy.
 However, the Internet of Things has made it an issue (and priority) for a wide range of organizations.
 As the demand to connect to 4G cellular increases, companies must consider every option to enable their connected infrastructure.

 Learn More About Extrovert 4G LTE

 The Easiest 4G LTE Solution for IoT PCs

 Subscribe to our newsletters to get updates from OnLogic delivered straight to your inbox.
 News and insights from our team of experts are just a click away.
 Hit the button to head to our subscription page.